Ukrainian woman forced to cancel wedding and leave fiancé behind amid Russian invasion

 She then made the tough but necessary decision to leave her home and entire life behind to find safety in Poland.
 Her fiancé stayed behind to fight in the war.

-The United Nations says over one million people have fled from Ukraine sight the fighting began.
+The United Nations says over one million people have fled from Ukraine since the fighting began.
 More than half of those refugees have fled to Poland, the U.N. says.

 “I had to leave everything I had in my country, I had to leave my fiancé, I had to leave my relatives, my friends,” Novitska said.
 “When I walked into my room to say bye to my dress, which was hanging next to the wardrobe, I started crying because God knows when I will wear it again and if I will see those people who I left in my house.”